-If you don’t drink enough water during the hotter months you run the risk of becoming dehydrated, so it’s important to increase your water intake.
+If you don’t drink enough water you run the risk of becoming dehydrated, if this happens too often it can impact your health; so it’s important to increase your water intake.

 Water is the most valuable component of our diet.
 You can go without food for days, or weeks in extreme cases but no one can survive more than a few days without water.

 Thirst is not a good indicator of whether or not you should drink – by the time you are thirsty, you have already started to dehydrate.
 Early signs of dehydration can include light-headiness, fatigue and nausea.

 A simple way to know if you are drinking enough water is to check the colour of your urine.
 If you are drinking enough water it will have little colour to it, if it is yellow your body needs more water.